AdobeDocs/adobeio-events/api/provider_api.md

 With the 2 commands above, your `Custom Events Provider` is ready to be used, you can register [webhooks](../intro/webhooks_intro.md) against it;
-to start emitting events on its behalf use our [Publishing API](eventsingress_api.md).
+to start emitting events on its behalf use our [Events Publishing API](eventsingress_api.md).

 To delete your `Custom Events Provider`:

-    curl -v --request DELETE \
+    curl -i -v --request DELETE \
      --url https://api-stage.adobe.io/events/${consumerId}/${projectId}/${workspaceId}/providers/${providerId} \
      --header "x-api-key: $api_key" \
      --header "Authorization: Bearer $jwt_token" \